CapSap/paddy-pronto-magento/README.md

 6. do nessessary magento steps
 7. done

 ## How to install and run

 1. pull the repo
 2. npm install
 3. run `npm run dev` (this will run the tsc on all files in src)
 4. run the .js file inside the build folder (you will need relevant credentials in .env)

+## What's next?

+- Run the script every 30 mins or so using some sort of scheduler (could this be a simple while loop?)